spack/spack/deploy/Concepts.md

-# SpackD: Deploying Software Stacks with Spack
+# Conceptual Deployment of Software Stacks with Spack

-This is work-in-progress instructions for deploying software stack with Spack.
+These instructions were compiled in preparation for our continuous deployment with Jenkins.
+While the concepts presented here still hold true, the details of the implementation may have evolved over time.

 ## Contents